damaidec/damaidec.github.io/BOF/intro.md

     return task_id

-#I maybe wrong on the naming but here is how I understand it.
+#I maybe wrong on the naming, but here is how I understand it.

 #RegisterCommand(pyfunction, "<modulename>", "command name", "description can be seen via help <modulename>", <not sure>, "shows an example usage command can be seen via help <modulename> <command name>", "example command to execute just the args ")
 RegisterModule( "testbof", "Your first bof description", "", "", "", ""  )
 RegisterCommand(run_firstbof, "testbof", "firstbof", "Description goes here", 0, "usage: ", "test 123")
 ```

-to load the script click Scripts (will open script manager) > Load script > and load the python script.
+to load the script, click "**Scripts**" (will open script manager) > **Load** **script** > and then **load the python script**.
 On my havoc c2 there is a bug wherein if you try to load a script sometimes it can't be seen even if you refresh it on the script manager so I had to re open the client or the server.

+Below screenshot shows our new command on havoc.

 ![alt text](img/image2.png "Aggressor script loaded")